naibarn/SmartSpec/.smartspec-docs/workflows/generate_spec_from_prompt.md

 ### 4.1 Starter specs vs refined specs

 - **Starter spec** (this workflow):
-  - Created from a prompt + light project context.
+  - Created from a prompt plus light project context.
   - Detailed enough to plan tasks and discuss with stakeholders.
   - Not yet fully aligned with all project-wide constraints.